epccs/RPUpi/Hardware/README.md

 ```
         If the Pi Zero bootloads its local board (the one under the RPUpi) then
         the VIN power from the local board must not turn off after a reset
-        (he defaut setup has been tested and works).
+        (the defaut setup has been tested and works).
  ```